mattcamuto/ztest/README.md

 ## Tests

-The code is tests with rspec.
+The code is tested with rspec.
 Code coverage should be high and tests span both unit and integration.
 The only class that is not tested, sadly, is the `DemoCli` class which is the small cli wrapper.
 I was having a hard time finding a way to property and easily externally drive the cli app (Wanted to do capybara for a shell-app).
 To run simply type:

-     bundle exec rspec
+     $ bundle exec rspec

 Also include is guard, if you are developing and test-driving and adding features.
 To use simply:

-     bundle exec guard
+     $ bundle exec guard

 The associated `Guardile` has the default configuration.
 It has not been pruned.